RingOfStorms/dotfiles/readme.md

 # TODO

+- on new cosmic the bar is shown can i have this hidden by default
 - Split config into further flakes, inputs should not affect other systems, like first run without stormd
 - work on secrets pre ragenix, stormd pre install for all the above bootstrapping steps would be ideal
 - reduce home manager, make per user modules support instead